vadi2/DHPHackathon1/input/pagecontent/terminology-basics.md

 2. **Handle pagination**: If a ValueSet is large, the expansion may be paginated.
 Implement proper pagination handling.

-3. **Validate on the server**: Even if you validate on the client, always validate on the server before saving data.

-4. **Use version binding**: In production, pin to specific ValueSet versions to ensure consistency.
+3. **Use version binding**: In production, pin to specific ValueSet versions to ensure consistency.

-5. **Handle missing codes gracefully**: If a code isn't found during lookup, handle it gracefully rather than failing.
+4. **Handle missing codes gracefully**: If a code isn't found during lookup, handle it gracefully rather than failing.

 ## Error handling